-7.3 Node Management
+6.3 Node Management

 "tahoe create-node [NODEDIR]" is the basic make-a-new-node command.
-It creates a new directory and populates it with files that will allow the "tahoe start" and related commands to use it later on. tahoe create-node creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless --no-storage is specified).
+It creates a new directory and populates it with files that will allow the "tahoe start" command to use it later on.
+This command creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless --no-storage is specified).